openSUSE/news-o-o/_posts/2011-06-11-opensuse-weekly-news-issue-179-is-out.markdown

 Anyone interested in the project can read more about it at the [Medical wiki portal](http://en.opensuse.org/Portal:Medical).

-There are many ways to help with working in the project “ you don™t need to be a developer
+There are many ways to help with working in the project â€“ you donâ€™t need to be a developer
       or packager, nor do you need to be a medical specialist, though of course these skill sets are very welcome.
-If you™re not sure how to help, sign up to the mailing list and introduce yourself.
-If you™re a user of this software and would like to see it develop in certain directions, this is also a great place to get your ideas heard.
+If youâ€™re not sure how to help, sign up to the mailing list and introduce yourself.
+If youâ€™re a user of this software and would like to see it develop in certain directions, this is also a great place to get your ideas heard.

-If you want to get involved, subscribe to the mailing list with [opensuse-medical+subscribe@opensuse.org](mailto:opensuse-medical+subscribe@opensuse.org).
+If you want to get involved, subscribe to the mailing list with â€œ[opensuse-medical+subscribe@opensuse.org](mailto:opensuse-medical+subscribe@opensuse.org)â€œ.
 We very much welcome your
       feedback!

 Have a lot of fun :-)